omerbsezer/Fast-Kubernetes/K8s-Kubeadm-Cluster-Docker.md

 #### 1.1 Multipass Installation - Creating VM

 - "Multipass is a mini-cloud on your workstation using native hypervisors of all the supported plaforms (Windows, macOS and Linux)"
+- Multipass is lightweight, fast, easy to use Ubuntu VM  (on demand for any workstation)
 - Fast to install and to use.
 - **Link:** https://multipass.run/